 The Principles of Pilates

-At the heart of Pilates lie six foundational principles: Concentration, Control, Centering, Precision, Breath, and Flow (this can sometimes be up to 8 depending on which school of Pilates you follow).
+At the heart of Pilates lie six foundational principles: Concentration, Control, Centering, Precision, Breath, and Flow (this can sometimes be up to 8 depending on which school of Pilates you follow.
+BASI Pilates who I'm currently undergoing my Comprehensive Training with have 10 which I think is the icing on the cake).
 Each principle plays a crucial role in defining and enhancing your practice.
 By integrating these principles into your routine, you can truly elevate your Pilates journey.

 Concentration